emdgroup-liquid/liquid/src/liquid/components/ld-tabs/readme.md

 ## Events

-The `ld-tabs` component emits the `tabChange` event which you can use to bind custom event handlers.
+The `ld-tabs` component emits the `ldtabchange` event which you can use to bind custom event handlers.
 The event is only emmitted on clicks on non-disabled and non-selected tabs.

 {% example %}
 <ld-tabs id="tabs_events">